StanleyMasinde/notes/README.md

 1. Clone this repositoty
 2. Install dependencies with `npm install`
 3. Run `npm run dev` and you make changes.
-4. Preview live changes on http:://localhost:3000
+4. Preview live changes on <http:://localhost:5137>

 ### Contributions && suggestions
-All contributions are welcome
+All contributions are welcome.
+If you have suggestions or you'd like to raise a bug raise an issue.
+Thank you for Stopping by.